Select therapeutic use:

 Indications for ZYTIGA:

-In combination with prednisone for the treatment of metastatic castration-resistant prostate cancer.
+In combination with prednisone for the treatment of metastatic castration-resistant prostate cancer (CRPC) and metastatic high-risk castration-sensitive prostate cancer (CSPC).

-Take on empty stomach (no food ≥2hrs before or ≥1hr after administration).
+Take on empty stomach.
 Swallow whole with water.
-1g once daily (in combination with prednisone 5mg twice daily).
-Moderate hepatic impairment (Child-Pugh Class B): 250mg once daily; monitor frequently.
-If hepatotoxicity occurs: interrupt, then restart at reduced dose; discontinue if severe (see full labeling).
+1g once daily (in combination with oral prednisone 5mg twice daily [CRPC] or 5mg once daily [CSPC]).
+Should also give concomitant GnRH analog or should have had bilateral orchiectomy.
+Baseline moderate hepatic impairment (Child-Pugh Class B): 250mg once daily; monitor closely; discontinue if ALT/AST >5xULN or total bilirubin >3xULN.
 If concomitant strong CYP3A4 inducer necessary, increase abiraterone dose frequency to twice daily during co-administration period (eg, from 1g once daily to 1g twice daily); reduce back to previous dose/frequency when CYP3A4 inducer is discontinued.

-Risk of mineralocorticoid excess: patients with history of cardiovascular disease, LVEF <50%, Class II-IV heart failure, recent MI, ventricular arrhythmias.
-Monitor BP, serum potassium, and for fluid retention monthly.
+Risk of mineralocorticoid excess; monitor BP, serum potassium, fluid retention at least monthly.
 Control hypertension and correct hypokalemia before and during treatment.
+Heart failure, recent MI, cardiovascular disease, ventricular arrhythmias; monitor closely.
 Monitor for adrenocortical insufficiency.
 Stress (may need higher corticosteroid dose).
-Baseline severe hepatic impairment (Child-Pugh Class C); avoid.
-Monitor liver function (ALT/AST, bilirubin) prior to starting treatment, every 2 weeks for the first 3 months, and monthly thereafter; interrupt, reduce dose, or discontinue if hepatotoxicity occurs.
+Monitor LFTs prior to starting treatment, every 2 weeks for the first 3 months, and monthly thereafter.
+Baseline moderate hepatic impairment (Child-Pugh Class B): monitor LFTs prior to initiation, weekly for the first month, every 2 weeks for the next 2 months, and monthly thereafter.
+Interrupt and reduce dose if hepatotoxicity (ALT/AST >5xULN or total bilirubin >3xULN) occurs; see full labeling.
 Permanently discontinue if concurrent ALT elevation >3xULN and total bilirubin >2xULN develops without biliary obstruction or other causes of elevation.
+Baseline severe hepatic impairment (Child-Pugh Class C): not recommended.
+Males with female partners of reproductive potential must use effective contraception during therapy and for 3 weeks after last dose.
 Nursing mothers: not recommended.

 Antagonized by strong CYP3A4 inducers (eg, phenytoin, carbamazepine, rifampin, rifabutin, rifapentin, phenobarbital); avoid (see Adult).
 Avoid concomitant CYP2D6 substrates with narrow therapeutic index (eg, thioridazine); if no alternatives, use caution and consider dose reduction of substrate.
 Potentiates dextromethorphan.
-Concomitant CYP2C8 substrates: monitor closely for signs of toxicity.
+Concomitant CYP2C8 substrates (eg, pioglitazone): monitor closely for signs of toxicity.

-Fatigue, joint swelling or discomfort, edema, hot flush, diarrhea, vomiting, cough, hypertension, dyspnea, UTI, contusion, anemia, elevated LFTs, dyslipidemia, lymphopenia, hyperglycemia, hypophosphatemia, hypokalemia; adrenocortical insufficiency, hepatotoxicity (may be severe).
+Fatigue, arthralgia, hypertension, nausea, edema, hypokalemia, hot flush, diarrhea, vomiting, upper respiratory infection, cough, headache, anemia, elevated LFTs, dyslipidemia, lymphopenia, hyperglycemia; hepatotoxicity (may be severe).

 Pregnant women and those of childbearing potential should not handle Zytiga tablets without protection (eg, gloves).
 Partners must use appropriate barrier contraception.